XDC-Community/docs/get-details/smart-contract-details/flattening-smart-contracts/flattening-smart-contracts-with-hardhat.md

 ![hardhat config](https://user-images.githubusercontent.com/78161484/191259993-b817901f-7df9-4df1-bb1c-c4805c416974.png)

 Press `ENTER` to get started with a new JavaScript Hardhat Project.
-Then you will be presented with the following options:
+Then, you will be presented with the following options:

 ```
 ?
 Hardhat project root: ‣ /home/path/to/MyCounter